Project HARP: Martlet 3A

 The Martlet 3A was an 18 cm diameter, gun-fired rocket projectile that theoretically could reach 500 km altitude.
 As HARP's first attempt at a low-cost sabotted rocket system, the projectile was built with fiberglass or aluminum bodies.
 A standard 6-inch rocket was bonded to an aluminum case.
 The rocket nozzle was supported by a pusher plate, which would impart the missile's acceleration through the aluminum wall casing.
 Fiberglass limited acceleration to 3600 g (corresponding to a velocity of 3800 ft/s at rocket ignition).
 The Martlet 3A's original objective was to carry a 40-lbs payload to an altitude of 500 km, which theoretically was feasible if the system could be launched at full gun pressures.
 The rocket motors' solid propellant deformed during firing and the design was never successful, despite several test firings.

-Marlet 3B
+Martlet 3B

 The Martlet 3B was similar to the Martlet 3A but using steel casings and attempting to solve some of the 3A model's other problems.
 The casings survived 5100 ft/s, but the propellant failed at 3400 ft/s.
 This was solved for later rockets by filling the propellant cavity with liquid, but only after developing the 3B model had ended.